 The fraud protection mechanism

-After a transaction is signed, if one of the users tries to cheat the other and pull out his deposit, the cheater will lose all of his deposit in favor of the honest user.
+After a transaction is signed, if any user tries to pull out his deposit, he will lose all his funds in favor of the honest user.
 This is to discourage participants from trying to cheat.

 The Routing Nodes

-Following the basic way the Lightning Network works means that you would have to deposit funds with each new person you want to transact with.
+Following the fundamental way the Lightning Network works means that you would have to deposit funds with each new person, you want to transact with.

-To overcome this issue, the lightning network allows a user to connect to people through intermediary channels.
+That’s not the case, as the lightning network allows users to connect to people through intermediary channels.